 Operational decision: If the crown does not screw down correctly, consult a qualified technician for professional diagnosis and repair; it is the only way to ensure the restoration of water resistance.

-You are reading a premium diagnosis that we chose to make available.
-If you have another problem to diagnose, create your account: the first diagnosis is on us!
+You are reading a premium analysis that we chose to make accessible to everyone.
+If you have another problem to identify, create your account: the first technical verification is on us!